tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 # Server Behavior {#server-behavior}

-Servers that support ECH play one of two roles, depending on which of the "ech_is_inner" ({{is-inner}}) and "encrypted_client_hello" ({{encrypted-client-hello}}) extensions are present in the ClientHello:
+Servers that support ECH play one of two roles, depending on the payload of the "encrypted_client_hello" extension in the ClientHello:

-* If both the "ech_is_inner" and "encrypted_client_hello" extensions are
-  present in the ClientHello, the backend server MUST abort with an "illegal_parameter" alert.

-* If only the "encrypted_client_hello" extension is present, the server acts as a client-facing server and proceeds as described in {{client-facing-server}}
-  to extract a ClientHelloInner, if available.
+* If `ClientECH.type` is `outer`, then the server acts as a client-facing server and proceeds as described in {{client-facing-server}} to extract a ClientHelloInner, if available.

-* If only the "ech_is_inner" extension is present and the "encrypted_client_hello" extension is not present, the server acts as a backend server and proceeds as described in {{backend-server}}.
+* If `ClientECH.type` is `inner`, then the server acts as a backend server and proceeds as described in {{backend-server}}.

+* Otherwise, if `ClientECH.type` is not a valid `ClientECHType`, then the server MUST abort with an "illegal_parameter" alert.

-* If neither extension is present, the server completes the handshake normally, as described in {{RFC8446}}.
+If the "encrypted_client_hello" is not present, then the server completes the handshake normally, as described in {{RFC8446}}.

 ## Client-Facing Server {#client-facing-server}